Infectious Disease · Mycobacterial Infections

 Vignette unlocked

-What is the most appropriate initial four-drug regimen for this patient?
+What is the most appropriate initial pharmacologic management for this patient?

 +Reveal answer